-- 1. Rights and rules help to keep us safe. - Bullying occurs when someone purposely does something to hurt or to make you feel bad, and they do it more than once. - You have the right to be protected from being bullied or hurt or mistreated in mind or body. - 4.
+- 1. Rights and rules help to keep us safe. - 2.
+Bullying occurs when someone purposely does something to hurt or to make you feel bad, and they do it more than once. - 3.
+You have the right to be protected from being bullied or hurt or mistreated in mind or - 4.
 Kindness is always the right thing to do.

-Display Class Rules where students can see them.
+Display Your Class Rules where students can see them.

-Song: "Kindness Begins with Me" (page 23)
+Sing the song: "Kindness Begins with Me" (page 23)

-- Have the music playing as students arrive, or use your own song that makes this point. - Read the words and sing or read the lyrics.
+- · Have the music playing as students arrive, or use your own song that makes this point. - Read the words and sing or read the lyrics.